takigama/HomeAutomationExperiments/Tasmota-Micro/README.md

 example, I have one with a 47ohm resistor (to drive the TSAL6000 IR emitter) and one with a 150ohm resistor (cause why not?).

-Also not the mosfet i've put in the bom on this are rated for 6a, however I wouldn't push my luck with it as the tracks can probably only withstand about 2A depending on the thickness of the solder traces and where you get them made.
+Also note the mosfet i've put in the bom on this are rated for 6a, however I wouldn't push my luck with it as the tracks can probably only withstand about 2A depending on the thickness of the solder traces and where you get them made.
 Personally, I use OSH Park (note the connector the USB is designed with